In this article you will learn:

 Vitamin B6 is also a cofactor in many reactions and genetic pathways.
 The following genes increase demand, so consider adding additional B6 in P5P form: GAD1, GAD2, MAOA, MAOB, COMT, CYP1A1, CYP1B1, CYP2D6, CYP3A4, CYP3A5

-You can also use a highly bioavailable calcium supplement at Optimal Health Systems called BonePlus.
+You can also use a highly bioavailable calcium supplement from Optimal Health Systems called BonePlus.
+This product uses the Albion patented chelate plus adds additional nutrients for bioavailability for those needing to strengthen their bones.

 Take 400mg (3-4 pills) of Albion chelated magnesium per day.